AntHaa78/Quiz/README.md

 In the scrap branch, we scrap the website uusikielemme to directly import the vocabulary lists wanted (much more choice since not limited by api calls)

+In the GUI branch, we develop a GUI version of the scrap-version quiz.
+Work in progress

 P.s: api calls quota full 28.06